Guides

 Availability is multiplied by dispatch rates to calculate maximum bid and offer volumes

-As a result, dispatch rates for batteries should improve over time, and should be significantly higher by 2027.
+As a result, dispatch rates for batteries should improve over time, and should be significantly higher by the end of 2027.
 Batteries will also start to be used more for system-balancing actions, and this will lead to large locational differences in dispatch rates based on where the battery is.
 Some boundaries in the transmission wires cause more significant constraints, and there will be competition amongst assets for getting bids and offers within in a region.